dotnet/EntityFramework.Docs/entity-framework/core/providers/cosmos/querying.md

 > [!NOTE]
 > The Azure Cosmos DB provider does not translate the same set of LINQ queries as other providers.
-> For example, the EF `Include()` operator isn't supported on Cosmos, since cross-document queries aren't supported in the database.
+> For example, the EF `Include()` operator isn't supported on Azure Cosmos DB, since cross-document queries aren't supported in the database.

 ## Partition keys